Published in January 2024

 We can also provide our complaints handling procedure in other languages and formats (such as large print, audio and Braille).

 You can make your complaint in person, by phone, by email or in writing.
 We have a two-stage complaints procedure.
 We will always try to deal with your complaint quickly.
-But if it is clear that the matter will need in-depth investigation, we will talk to you about this and keep you updated on our progress.
+But if the matter needs in-depth investigation, we will talk to you about this and keep you updated on our progress.

 Stage 1: Frontline response